agoncal/baking-microservice-pie/demo02-invoking/README.md

 ### Docker

 To run the Demo with Docker, first the Docker Images need to be built.
-Run the Maven command from the Demo 02 root
+Run the Maven command From the Demo root folder:
-folder:

 ```bash
 mvn docker:build